 The onscreen navigation bar is small and transparent on some optimized first party apps but it turns black along with system tray on top for most of the apps to fit in environment originally made for 16:9 ratio screens.

-The phone is very sluggish probably because of the skin on android.
-It gets worsen in the notification center, which literally lags in performing simple transition animation.
-Apart from that the performance is satisfactory and we cannot expect any more for the price.
+The phone is very sluggish probably because of the skin on Android.
+It gets worse in the notification center, which literally lags in performing simple transition animation.
+Apart from that, the performance is satisfactory and we cannot expect any more for the price.

 The speaker is decently loud but not as loud as other phones in this price range, the lows and highs are well balanced but the speaker placement at the back blocks the audio when placed flat on the surface.
 The audio experience in earphones is good as the bass and mids are pretty clear and loud.

 Gaming experience of Canvas Infinity was quite good.
 Games like Asphalt 8 runs smoothly on medium graphics setting and the phone doesn’t heat up much after playing it for 10-20 mins.
 And if you’re wondering that games have a black bar on sides then that’s not the case in this phone, you get full-screen experience at least for popular apps and games.

 The battery backup on Micromax Canvas Infinity is poor.
 The screen on time you will get with normal usage is approximately 5-6 Hours on this phone.
 Also, since there is no fast charging on Canvas Infinity, it takes about 2 hours to charge.
 With the battery capacity of 2900 mAh, battery life and charging time of Canvas Infinity will disappoint you.
 In fact, some users are facing charging issues after using for 5-6 months.

 Coming to the verdict, if the front camera and design is something that matters to you then you should go for it.
 But if you need a phone for very heavy usage with the good rear camera, then Canvas Infinity is not the phone you should go for.